 There have been a number of small developments in the village in recent years but development has been restricted by deficiencies in the local service infrastructure.
-Broadford is not served by a public sewage treatment and is not currently on the Irish Water Programme for Investment.
+Broadford is not currently served by a public sewage wastewater treatment system and is not currently on the Irish Water Programme for Investment.
+Broadford is one of two settlements for which Clare County Council has made a funding application under the Multi-Annual Rural Water Programme 2022- 2025 Measure A8 - 'Waste Water Collection and Treatment Needs for Villages and Settlements without access to Public Waste Water Services'.
+In anticipation of being approved funding under this funding stream it is considered appropriate to zone lands to accommodate future growth and to deliver on the investment associated with providing this infrastructure.
 Water is supplied to Broadford through the Broadford Public Water Supply.
+The TFI Local Link Limerick Clare bus service (C10 Scarriff-Sixmilebridge-Shannon) stops in Broadford twice on Thursdays.

 - To encourage development in Broadford in order to sustain and increase the population in the area and increase the number of services available to both residents in the village and those residing in the wider rural hinterland; - To promote the consolidation of the village through brownfield reuse/redevelopment and compact growth within the designated village growth areas; - To ensure growth is incremental and small scale in nature, and is relative and appropriate to the function, scale, size and character of the village; - To encourage further growth of retail and commercial services in the village core.
-The redevelopment of existing unused or derelict structures for retail, commercial or residential purposes will be particularly encouraged; - To support the provision of waste water treatment infrastructure to allow for future growth; - To make provision for development that will establish Broadford as a visitor base for exploring the surrounding network of loughs and walkways.
+The redevelopment of existing unused or derelict structures for retail, commercial or residential purposes will be particularly encouraged;

+- To support the provision of waste water treatment infrastructure to allow for future growth; - To make provision for development that will establish Broadford as a visitor base for exploring the surrounding network of loughs and walkways.

 Agriculture remains an important part of the local economy in the smaller settlements.
 In order to support economic development the Council will facilitate and encourage farm enterprise and agri-tourism in Broadford and will also support home based economic activity where feasible.
 Broadford is also a popular destination/stopping point for cyclists, particularly at weekends with the cafe in the village centre providing a valuable amenity and service which attracts visitors and passing trade.
-Opportunity to develop and capitalise further on recreational and slow tourism exists given Broadford s location close to the surrounding network of loughs and walkways establishing Broadford as a destination in its own right.
+Opportunity to develop and capitalise further on recreational and slow tourism exists given Broadfords location close to the surrounding network of loughs and walkways establishing Broadford as a destination in its own right.
 Potential amenities and routes include Doon Lake, Formoyle Fort, 'enchanted Lake' linking the 12 O'Clock Hills trail to the village, linking Moylussa to Cragnamurragh and down to Kilbane/and or Broadford.
 There is also potential to develop heritage and biodiversity trials within or close to the village.